Archive

 Planets and the Moon on a single night

-Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on May 27, 2020.
-The night ends on the left with sunrise on the 29th.
-The closeness of Jupiter and Saturn in the morning sky unfortunately overlays planets and labels.
+Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on September 9, 2020.
+The night ends on the left with sunrise on the 10th.
 Click on the image to enlarge.
 Created using my LookingUp program.

-This is Ephemeris for Friday, May 22nd.
-Today the Sun will be up for 15 hours and 5 minutes, setting at 9:12, and it will rise tomorrow at 6:06.
-The Moon is new today, and won’t be visible
+This is Ephemeris for Wednesday, September 2nd.
+Today the Sun will be up for 13 hours and 9 minutes, setting at 8:16, and it will rise tomorrow at 7:08.
+The Moon, at full today, will rise at 8:58 this evening.

 The event times given are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.